G-Simeone/Transparency_International/README.md

      * Type `pip install virtualenv`.

 * Install virtualenvwrapper-win:
-     * Always on the Terminal window type `pip install virtualenvwrapper-win`
+     * Always on the Terminal window type `pip install virtualenvwrapper-win`.

-* Install VirtualEnvWrapper-win
-* Create environment using virtualenv and `requirement.txt`
-* Install Git for Windows

 #### (!)
 WARNING (!)
-Do not create the environment with [`Conda`](https://anaconda.org/conda-forge/df2gspread), I tried and the Conda forge channel somehow downloads an old version of the [`df2gspread`](https://github.com/maybelinot/df2gspread) library giving you errors at run time.
+We decided not to use Miniconda as the [`Conda forge channel`](https://anaconda.org/conda-forge/df2gspread), somehow downloads an old version of the [`df2gspread`](https://github.com/maybelinot/df2gspread) library giving you errors at run time.

-Now we got everything we need, let's clone this repo on our machine.
-We move inside it, but before being able to run the programme we need to activate the Google API, remember, we are working off a Google Spreadsheet and we will push back to it the new tables.
+2) Download Git for Windows.
+* Go to [`Git for Windows`](https://gitforwindows.org/) and Download it (keep clicking on "Next" without changing the options and boxes ticked for you).

+3) Download this repository on your PC.

+4) Create environment using virtualenv + `requirements.txt`

-#### Working with the Google API
+5) Working with the Google API
 * Activate Google API
 * Get a client.json
 * Get a key.json

+6) Change the name of key.json in `constants.py`
 Now open the `constant.py` file, if you don't have any programme that reads `.py` extensions (like [`Sublime Text`](https://fileinfo.com/software/jon_skinner/sublime_text), you can also just use the good old [`Microsoft Notepad`](https://fileinfo.com/software/microsoft/notepad).

+7) Run `app.py`

 ## Reusability TODO
 Now it's 2019 and you want to do a new iteration of this study.

-======> INSERT CHILL GIF.

-### How to change data
-### How to add data
+### How to change/add data
 ### How to replicate the study with new data